Tula Zaseki

 Major Trails And Attractions

 Ancient oak forests with massive trees.
 European bison observation.
 Spring wildflower displays.
-Historical connections to medieval Russian defense.
+Historical connections to medieval Russian defense via the Zasechnaya Cherta.
+Over 50 archaeological monuments and geological sites add cultural and scientific interest within the park.
+[1]

 Visitor Facilities And Travel

 Located in Tula Oblast, accessible from Tula city by road.
 Ecological trails.
-Visitor center.
+Visitor facilities being developed as the park was only established in 2023.
 Relatively accessible for day visits from Moscow region.

 Conservation And Sustainability

-Maintaining irreplaceable old-growth forest.
+Maintaining irreplaceable old-growth broadleaf forest in a heavily developed region.
 European bison population management.
-Ash dieback disease threatening ash component.
-Protection from surrounding development pressure.
+Ash dieback disease (Hymenoscyphus fraxineus) threatens the ash component of the forest.
+Protection from surrounding development pressure is an ongoing concern for this newly established park.

 Visitor Ratings